 I am a machine learning researcher, consultant, and an undergraduate student at the Massachussets Institute of Technology.
 I’m passionate about machine learning as a tool for effecting positive change.
 In my free time I enjoy reading Stoic/Buddhist philosophy, stargazing, singing Indian classical music, and walking my dog, Peanut.

-BSc in Computer Science, Cognitive Science, and Economics, 2024
+BSc in Electrical Engineering and Computer Science, 2024

 Massachusetts Institute of Technology